key390/fleamarket_sample_80f/README.md

 |password|string|null false, unique true, length:minimum:7|

 ### Association
-- has_one :addresses
+- has_one :address
-- has_one :profiles
+- has_one :profile
-- has_one :cards
+- has_one :card
-- has_many :item
+- has_many :items

 ## profiles table